krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 QCRAM modifies HPACK to allow correctness in the presence of out-of-order delivery, with flexibility for implementations to balance between resilience against HoL blocking and optimal compression ratio.
-The design goals are to closely approach the compression ration of HPACK with substantially less head-of-line blocking under the same loss conditions.
+The design goals are to closely approach the compression ratio of HPACK with substantially less head-of-line blocking under the same loss conditions.

 QCRAM is intended to be a relatively non-intrusive extension to HPACK; an